In Him Ministries:

 God gave Israel the Law to keep them separate from the surrounding nations.

 Leviticus 20:22-26 says, “You shall therefore keep all my statutes and all my rules and do them, that the land where I am bringing you to live may not vomit you out.
 23 And you shall not walk in the customs of the nation that I am driving out before you, for they did all these things, and therefore I detested them.
 24 But I have said to you, ‘You shall inherit their land, and I will give it to you to possess, a land flowing with milk and honey.’
 I am the LORD your God, who has separated you from the peoples.
 25 You shall therefore separate the clean beast from the unclean, and the unclean bird from the clean.
 You shall not make yourselves detestable by beast or by bird or by anything with which the ground crawls, which I have set apart for you to hold unclean.
-26 You shall be holy to me, for I the LORD am holy and have separated you
+26 You shall be holy to me, for I the LORD am holy and have separated you.”

 God made the distinction between clean and unclean animals to remind Israel how He had wanted them to be distinct from the other nations.
 God gave Israel the cleanliness laws for mainly ceremonial purposes.
 His reason was to show them how to separate the clean and holy, from the unclean and unholy.
 God used types and shadows in the Old Covenant Law to teach Israel how to make good, moral distinctions.

-The cleanliness laws and dietary restrictions were given to Israel to serve as a constant reminder of God's loving kindness in choosing them from among all the other people of the world (Leviticus 11; 20; 26).
+The cleanliness laws and dietary restrictions were given to Israel to serve as a constant reminder of God’s loving kindness in choosing them from among all the other people of the world (Lev.
+11; 20; 26).

 The New Covenant is an entirely different covenant than the one Israel lived under.
 Everything changed when Christ came to die for the sins of the whole world.
 The laws of the Mosaic Covenant were meant for Israel alone and do not apply to us today.
 The New Testament makes it clear that Christians do not have to observe the Old Covenant dietary restrictions.